 Helping kids understand these things when they are young will make things easier when they will need to face challenges in school or in other aspects of their life.

-3. Put these principles into practice in a playful way
+3. Growth mindset for kids: Put these principles into practice in a playful way

 Kids learn best through play so I wanted to find some nice activities focused on growth mindset to try with my son.